MrHeer/resume/public/resume_en_US.md

 #### Anwei Unicom Big Data

 - I was mainly responsible for maintaining the big data platform in this project, I developed a platform monitoring tool during the period, with the help of Huawei leaders, I was able to read the relevant data of the platform, then analyze the data through `Python`, and finally generate a web page, through this monitoring tool can greatly improve the efficiency of operation and maintenance
 - Anhui Mobile asked me for a visual data page, and through self-learning `React` and `Ant Design`, I was able to develop the front-end page quickly.
-I also used `EChart` to solve the data visualization requirement from the leader
+I also used `ECharts` to solve the data visualization requirement from the leader

 #### Hunan Mobile Crawler